Key takeaways:

 It was during Covid-19.
 We were in many Whatsapp groups looking for common problems faced by e-commerce sellers and we found a peculiar thing.
 There were many coaching sessions on how to use photo and design apps.
 Turns out, many of the sellers didn’t have a design team on their own but they needed to promote their products on social media, create posters, ads and the like.

-In fact, one of my cousins had a fireworks shop in a small village in India and 70% of his sales came from posters on Whatsapp & Instagram.
+In fact, one of my cousins had a fireworks shop in a small village in India, and 70% of his sales came from posters on WhatsApp & Instagram.
 He’d go to a local printing shop and use the designer there to create & print out 2000 posters just so he could get a soft copy of the design for ads/promotions.
 He didn’t even bother distributing the physical posters.
-So looking at the challenges of local sellers in promoting their products in a digital world – that’s where the idea came from.
+So, looking at the challenges local sellers face in promoting their products in a digital world – that’s where the idea came from.

 Photo editing and design apps have been out there for a long time, right?
 Weren’t they sufficient?

 Yes.
-There were a lot of apps & horizontal design tools which were good for designers.
+There were a lot of apps & horizontal design tools that were good for designers.
 But the sellers aren’t designers.
-Plus there is the paradox of choice.
-Most tools had 100s of templates, colors, etc and needed a significant time commitment.
-Plus, often the sellers ended up with a design that looked terrible because they tweaked too much or too little.
-So we decided to create Blend to offload the design decision making.
+Plus, there is the paradox of choice.
+Most tools had 100s of templates, colors, etc, and needed a significant time commitment.
+Plus, often, the sellers ended up with a design that looked terrible because they tweaked too much or too little.
+So, we decided to create Blend to offload the design decision-making.
 Just upload a picture of the product and tell us what you want the offer to be.
-We’ll remove the background, put the product in appropriate settings and deliver a design with text.
+We’ll remove the background, put the product in appropriate settings, and deliver a design with text.
 Our goal was always to get them the final design in the fewest clicks possible.

 Today, you have Millions of downloads for your app.
 How crucial was the arrival of Generative AI in your user growth?